Jekyll: Setting up your development environment

 Jekyll is a static site generator that runs on NodeJS.
 Its a great alternative to WordPress that eliminates the need for databases.

 This post was originally written on March 17, 2015.
-It has been updated for Mac OS Catalina.
+It has been updated for Mac OS Catalina forward.

 Install Jekyll dependencies: